 From job opportunities to personal income to marital relationships, there's hardly an area in which American women haven't made great strides in recent decades.
-But when it comes to getting diagnosed with and treated for attention deficit disorder (ADD ADHD), women still have a long way to go.
+But when it comes to getting diagnosed with and treated for ADD, women still have a long way to go.

 Women are as likely as men to have ADD, and the latest research suggests that ADD causes them even greater emotional turmoil.
 Yet ADD is still thought of as something that affects only men and boys.
 Consequently, ADD women are more likely than men to go undiagnosed (or misdiagnosed), and less likely to receive appropriate treatment.

 "ADD is still presumed to be a male disorder," says Fred Reimherr, M.D., director of the University of Utah Mood Disorders Clinic and the lead author of a recent study that found that ADD has a disproportionate impact on women.
 "The women had a much more frequent history of having been diagnosed with other emotionally based psychiatric illnesses, such as depression or anxiety.
 I think those symptoms are often the things that a physician treating adults focuses on.
 A woman might come in presenting emotional symptoms, and the ADD that's underneath might be missed."